Lecture by Manuel Sánchez Miranda

 The international law governing economic sanctions presents various challenges to states, decision-makers, and the international community at large.
 It is scarce, incomplete, and undergoing development.
 Partly due to this inadequate governance framework, states have launched so-called “sanctions programmes” under which domestic authorities administer and enforce economic and trade sanctions unilaterally, sometimes in contravention of international law.

-This lecture examines the sources and implications of this inadequacy.
+This lecture examined the sources and implications of this inadequacy.
 Through legal analysis of a sample of measures characterised as “trade weapons”, it demonstrates that the major contributing factors stem from the incompleteness of the regime complex governing economic sanctions, as well as from the misalignment between the World Trade Organization and general international law and its institutions in matters of collective security.